tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Any information that the client includes in the ClientHelloOuter is visible to passive observers.
 The client SHOULD NOT send values in the ClientHelloOuter which would reveal a sensitive ClientHelloInner property, such as the true server name.
-It MAY send values associated with the public name in the ClientHelloOuter.
+It MAY send values associated with the public identity in the ClientHelloOuter.

 In particular, some extensions require the client send a server-name-specific